 In order to pursue a successful claim for medical negligence compensation, you must be able to show:

 that the medical practitioner, any employee of the NHS, or medical practice, owed you a duty of care.
-See a full overview of this dutory of care, here.
+See a full overview of this duty of care, here.

-that they have fallen below a required standard when rendering that care to you, through a medical mistake or act of medical neglgience.
+2. that they have fallen below a required standard when rendering that care to you, through a medical mistake or act of medical negligence.

-that this medical neglgience directly led to your injury or illness.
+3. that this medical negligence directly led to your injury or illness.

 This may seem like a lot to be able to substantially prove, but our medical negligence solicitors are experts at obtaining admissions of liability in medical negligence claims.
 If you are thinking of making a claim for compensation, then contact one of our friendly team for a no-nonsense, confidential, no obligation chat.

 Yes, you can.
 A medical negligence claim occurs when a patient brings a claim for personal injury against their medical practitioner or hospital (or both) for compensation due to an act, or acts, of negligence occurring during their medical treatment that have caused physical, or psychological injury.
 To make matters easier for those injured by medical negligence, the way in which medical negligence claims against GPs are handled changed on the 1st April 2019.
 Previously GPs would have to arrange their own insurance against medical negligence claims.
 However now, they are now covered by the NHS’s own insurance for work they conduct through the NHS.

 If you have suffered personal injury as a result of medical negligence, then MG Legal’s medical negligence solicitors will ensure that you receive the maximum amount of personal injury compensation.
 In fact, our job is to ensure that you are not out of pocket in any way.
 Below is a list of some of the damages we will claim for you, if they were a direct result of the negligent treatment you have received:

 payment for ongoing medical treatment, and any other care that is required;